-Each student must secure housing prior to beginning the program.
-Students are responsible for the costs associated with housing throughout the duration of the program.
-It is recommended that students live within one hour of the Springfield campus, and within one hour of most of the rotation sites.
+Each intern must secure housing prior to beginning the program.
+Interns are responsible for the costs associated with housing throughout the duration of the program.
+It is recommended that interns live within one hour of the Springfield campus, and within one hour of most of the rotation sites.